 In this list, you’ll find my top 10 picks for grocery staples to buy in bulk at the warehouse club.
 These are items I’m rarely without in my pantry or fridge, at prices that are a substantial savings from what I’d find at the regular grocery store.*

 *Product availability and pricing will vary regionally and with market fluctuations.
 Call or visit your local warehouse for the most up to date and accurate information for your area.

 1. Real Deal Parmigiano Reggiano

 If I had to choose only one thing for my “Best Things to Buy at Costco” list, it would have to be Parmigiano Reggiano.
 The Kirkland Signature wedges are legit: they’re imported from Italy with both the PDO seal and cheese certification marks, and are aged for at least 24 months.

-The price changes throughout the year—I’ve seen it as low as $9/pound, as high as $12, and usually somewhere in the middle.
-Compare that to $17-$18/pound price tag in the cheese case at my grocery store, and the savings are substantial.
+The price fluctuates throughout the year, but compared to the cheese case at my grocery store, the savings are always substantial.

 I either grate the wedge as needed with my microplane, or process it in bulk and store it in a sealed storage container in the fridge.
 (I use my Vitamix to make quick work of this.)

 If you’re buying the wedge, don’t forget to save the rinds to add great flavor to soups and stocks!
 If you don’t need them right away, you can pop them into a zip-top bag and store them in the freezer.